Un Mechón de Pelo: Songs

 The album begins with its lead singe "Pa", thrilling and emotional ballad, where she shares the fear she felt after nearly losing her father.
 In the song, she pleads for "un ratito más," or a little while longer with her dad.
 The next track "Posta" is a electronica song with elements of latin R&B, where she clarifies who she is and isn't.
 In this track, Tini spoke about her struggles with balancing her artistic persona and her own identity, on which she repeats the assumptions people "have thrown at me for years."
 The third track "Miedo", begins with choral singing with a lot of echo and, when Tini's voice emerges, with the epistolary format of the song.
 The theme is a letter in which she reflects on holding on to a memory and not letting it go.
 The lyrics expose Tini's feelings: "I escaped from my reality, I locked myself in my loneliness."
 The last verse, capturing the "fear of not finding the words" and of a calm that did not return.
 The fourth track "Ni de Ti" is the album's standout.
 It's a scathing track aimed at her detractors.
 The song evokes chaos with the musical base, and refers to the lies that were invented about it and although, without giving names, about what was her relationship with Rodrigo De Paul, involving Cami Homs.
 This frenetic tempo contrasts with different audios of her grandmother throughout the song.
 It also includes an extensive dialogue from the artist.
-On fifth track "Ángel", she returns to healing that inner child, and interrupts a piano ballad with a rap to share her family's side of the headline-making rupture and legal battle between her father Alejandro Stoessel and famed TV host Marcelo Tinelli over the intellectual property of Disney Channel show Patito Feo, the series Tini got her start in back in 2008.
+On controversial fifth track "Ángel", she returns to healing that inner child, and interrupts a piano ballad with a rap to share her family's side of the headline-making rupture and legal battle between her father Alejandro Stoessel and famed TV host Marcelo Tinelli over the intellectual property of Disney Channel show Patito Feo, the series Tini got her start in back in 2008.
 In the song, she claims Tinelli lied about her father and instead of his status helping her get her breakthrough role on Violetta, as many assumed, Disney "didn't even want to hire" her because of it.